South Glynde Babydolls

-South Glynde recognizes the pioneering vision of English master breeder, John Ellman, who developed today’s breed over 200 years ago.
-He farmed at the Sussex village of Glynde.
-The breed originated from the South Downs in Sussex.
-Ellman’s dedicated efforts transformed the sturdy, hardy, thrifty heath sheep into a fine-wooled, excellent prime lamb sire.
-It became the founder and improver of a whole family of short wool sheep which would become highly sought after not only in Britain but overseas, especially in Australia and New Zealand.
+The South Glynde name honours the pioneering vision of English master breeder, John Ellman, who founded the breed over 200 years ago at Glynde in Sussex.
+The breed originated from the UK’s South Downs and Ellman’s dedicated efforts transformed the sturdy, hardy, thrifty heath sheep into a fine-woolled, excellent prime lamb sire.

 Southdowns became the founder and improver of a whole family of short wool sheep and were highly sought after, not only in Britain but overseas, especially in Australia where it was the supreme terminal sire for prime lamb production until the late 1960s when industry demand for bigger prime lambs saw it eclipsed by larger British breed sires.
 Subsequently, a taller, longer Southdown was bred in New Zealand in the 1970s and these bigger modern Southdowns are again making a significant impact on the Australian prime lamb market.